msteckyefantis/subzero/README.md

 ###1) subzero.freezeClass( ClassToFreeze )
-Freeze a class and its prototype.
+Freeze a class (or a function) and its prototype.

 ```.js
 'use strict';